The Centers for Medicare and Medicaid Services (CMS) set up the Merit-based Incentive Payment System (MIPS) program six years ago – in 2017.

 More changes are ahead with the MIPS Value Pathways (MVPs) program, which will kick off in performance period 2022.

-In this post, we answer key questions about this new program from CMS so you can prepare your registry and clinicians for what’s ahead.
-You’ll learn:
+We will answer key questions about this new program from CMS so you can prepare your registry and clinicians for what’s ahead.

 MIPS Value Pathways (MVPs) are a defined set of measures and activities used to meet MIPS reporting requirements.
 This represents a hybrid approach to measurement, through which clinicians are evaluated on a unified set of measures and improvement activities around a specific condition or specialty, with a focus on including measures that are selected using the “Meaningful Measures” approach.